MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-get-started.md

 There are two ways to add enterprise IoT to the Defender portal:

-1. For Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customers you need to turn on support for Enterprise IoT Security in the Defender Portal.
-For more information, see [turn on enterprise IoT monitoring](#turn-on-enterprise-iot-monitoring).
+- Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customers: Turn on support for Enterprise IoT Security in the Defender Portal.
+For more information, see [turn on enterprise IoT security](#turn-on-enterprise-iot-security).

-1. For a Defender for Endpoint customer, start with a free trial or purchase standalone, per-device licenses to gain the same IoT-specific security value.
+- Defender for Endpoint customer: Start with a free trial or purchase standalone, per-device licenses to gain the same IoT-specific security value.
 For more information, see [standalone trial license](#standalone-enterprise-iot-trial-license).
 To purchase a license, see [purchase standalone license](#purchase-a-standalone-license).

-## Turn on enterprise IoT monitoring
+## Turn on enterprise IoT security

-This procedure describes how to turn on enterprise IoT monitoring in Defender portal, and is relevant only for ME5/E5 Security and Defender for Endpoint P2 customers.
+This procedure describes how to turn on enterprise IoT security in Defender portal, and is relevant only for ME5/E5 Security and Defender for Endpoint P2 customers.

 If you have extra devices that aren't covered by your ME5/E5 licenses, you can purchase standalone licenses.
-For more information, see [calculate the number of devices for standalone licenses](#calculate-monitored-devices-for-enterprise-iot-monitoring).
+For more information, see [calculate the number of devices for standalone licenses](#calculate-monitored-devices-for-enterprise-iot-security).

-**To turn on enterprise IoT monitoring**:
+**To turn on enterprise IoT security**:

-1. In [Microsoft Defender portal](https://security.microsoft.com/), select **Settings** > **[Device Discovery](/microsoft-365/security/defender-endpoint/device-discovery)** > **Enterprise IoT**. <!-- does the device discovery need to have a link?
-LW-->
+1. In [Microsoft Defender portal](https://security.microsoft.com/), select **Settings** > **Device Discovery** > **Enterprise IoT**.

     > [!NOTE]
     >